On non-autonomous maximal regularity for elliptic operators in divergence form: Introduction

 for all $t \in [0,T]$, a.e.\ $x \in \Omega$, and all $\xi, \zeta \in \IC^n$.
 Note that such $\a$ satisfies \eqref{Eq: Quasi coercivity} with $\eta = \lambda$.
 The non-autonomous form introduced above induces the divergence form operators $\A(t) = -\div A(t, \cdot) \nabla \in \Lop(V, V^*)$.
 The boundary conditions on $\partial \Omega$ are encoded in $V$ by a formal integration by parts only if one restricts to the part of $\A(t)$ in $H$.
 In fact, this is the reason why for forms inducing differential operators the notion of maximal regularity in $H$ is so much more preferable to that of maximal regularity in $V^*$.
 Finally, we note that for any bounded form as in \eqref{Eq: Differential form} (no need for coercivity)

-where here and throughout $|A(t,x)|$ denotes the norm of $A(t,x)$ as an operator on the Euclidean space $\IC^n$.
-This can be proved by mimicking the argument performed in \cite{Hendrik} for the lower bound of sesquilinear forms.
-In particular, when applied to the differences $\A(t) - \A(s)$, we see that the abstract H\"older condition \eqref{Eq: Holder condition} is equivalent to
+where here and throughout $|A(t,x)|$ denotes the norm of $A(t,x)$ as an operator on the Euclidean space $\IC^n$, and that the converse estimate holds at least if $A(t,x)$ is real and symmetric for almost every $x$.
+The latter statement can be proved by mimicking the argument performed in \cite{Hendrik} for the lower bound of sesquilinear forms.
+In particular, when applied to the differences $\A(t) - \A(s)$, we see that for real symmetric coefficients the abstract H\"older condition \eqref{Eq: Holder condition} is equivalent to

 Our main result can now be stated as follows.

 \begin{thm} Consider a non-autonomous form $\a$ inducing elliptic divergence-form operators with either Dirichlet, Neumann, or mixed boundary conditions on an open set $\Omega \subseteq \IR^n$ as defined above.
 If there exists a finite $M\geq 0$ such that